joshdaniels/GreenRangers/README.md

 # GreenRangers

-# Using E-Commerce transactional data, can we determine if a credit card transaction is fraudelant or not.
+# Do fraudulent charges increase the more times a stolen credit card is used?

-Datasets used
+SMOTE dataset
+K-means clustering